Embedded firmware

 Our Linux engagements include BSP bring-up, device tree authoring, kernel driver development, and systemd service architecture for clean startup and graceful shutdown.

-We design and implement OTA update pipelines tailored to your platform — dual-bank flash with atomic swap on RTOS targets, SWUpdate or Mender on embedded Linux, and delta-update strategies for bandwidth-constrained devices.
+We design and implement OTA update pipelines for your platform, dual-bank flash with atomic swap on RTOS targets, SWUpdate or Mender on embedded Linux, and delta-update strategies for bandwidth-constrained devices.

 We also help you build the backend pipeline: staged rollouts, rollback triggers, and fleet health monitoring so you can deploy updates confidently at scale.